 It’s common for couples to experience relationship problems, or for partners to face depression, self-esteem issues, and other concerns due to ongoing infertility.
 You deserve to take care of yourself.
 For this reason, we often recommend that couples seek counseling.
 Counseling won’t get you pregnant, but it can make the journey a little easier.

 Some other strategies that can prepare you to cope with the stress of infertility include:

 - Taking care of your body with exercise, good nutrition, and sufficient sleep.

 - Massage, acupuncture, and other treatments that relax you and care for your body.

 - Spending time with your partner to focus on your relationship.
 A date, a weekend away, and even a good movie can help you renew your relationship without the pressure to make a baby.

 We believe that the fastest way to reduce your stress is to address your infertility.
 The fertility journey can be a vicious cycle.
 It begins with stress about your ability to get pregnant, and over time, that stress makes the underlying problem worse.
 You deserve better.
-You deserve effective, respectful treatment, and that's precisely what we offer.
+You deserve effective, respectful treatment, and that's precisely what we offer at the Center of Reproductive Medicine in Texas.
 Don’t just relax.
 Get the help you deserve.